 The ONCOblot® Test will detect a cancer of 2 million cells compared to 4.5 trillion cells for a positive mammogram.

 The ONCOblot® Test uses techniques known as two-dimensional gel electrophoresis and western blot analysis along with an ENOX2 protein-specific antibody for detection.
 The result of the blood test is presented visually on the ONCOblot®.
 Each type of ENOX2 has a specific location (molecular weight and isoelectric point) on the blot to demonstrate ENOX2 presence and to identify the tissue of origin.

 In the example below, the circled spot indicates a lung cancer-specific ENOX2 protein.
 (The two spots labeled R are references used for calibration.)

 • Test kit delivered to physician

 • Blood draw and test kit completed and sent to ONCOblot® Labs

-• Approximately 15 business days
+• Approximately 15 business days for completion

 • Results sent to physician

 • Initial screening of patient